MarkusRau/Xojo-Projects-Info/README.md

 </p>

 <p align="center">to-do list:<br>
-  create 50 folderitem with nativepath on NAS took seconds!?
+  after load data from database the create of 50 folderitem with nativepath on NAS took seconds!?
 </p>